|Survey name||Short-Term International Migration Estimates for England and Wales|

 STIM estimates are produced according to the UN 3- to 12-month definition, a wider 3- to 12-month definition (which includes all reasons for migration) and also on a wider 1- to 12-month definition.

-Estimates are broken down by four different reasons for visit:
+Estimates are broken down by six different reasons for visit:

-The employment and study categories are in line with the UN definition, whilst the other employment category includes migrants travelling on business for an existing employer.
-This is to enable users to compare short-term estimates with estimates of Long-Term International Migration (LTIM), for which business is included in the definition of work.
-The other category includes all other reasons for visiting that are not within the scope of the UN definition.
+The category of business has been provided to enable users to compare short-term estimates with estimates of Long-Term International Migration (LTIM), for which business is included in the definition of work.

 STIM statistics estimate both short-term migrant flows and short-term migrant stocks as both measures are meaningful to users.
 The migrant stock is the average number of short-term international migrants present in or absent from England and Wales at any particular time and is calculated from data on number of migrant visits and length of stay1.
 Information on sex, age, citizenship, country of last residence or country visited and average length of migration is also provided and other tables are also produced on an ad hoc basis.